Articles related to animals and birds

 Descriptions and examples of the varied diet of birds of prey, including which species of raptors eat specific animals.
 Also includes tips for protecting backyard ...

-Animal Facts - Animals and Wildlife - About.com
+Basic Animal Groups - Animals and Wildlife - About.com

 An introduction to the six basic groups of animals including amphibians, birds, fishes, invertebrates, mammals, and reptiles.